 8.0 Dealing the Cards

-8.1 Immediately before the start of each round of play and after all Ante Wagers, Blind Wagers and any Trips Bonus Wagers have been made, the Dealer shall:
+8.1 Immediately before the start of each round of play and after all Ante Wagers, Blind Wagers, Trips Bonus Wagers and any Progressive Jackpot Wagers have been made, the Dealer shall:

-call “No more bets”; and then
+call “No more bets”;

+if the Progressive Jackpot is being operated electronically, collect the Progressive Jackpot Wagers; and then

 starting on his/her left and continuing clockwise around the table, deal the cards.

 8.2 All cards shall be dealt face down.